ostrodmit/L2Rec/README.md

 - ``exp_spikes2d(N,m,k,ifReproduce)``;
 - ``exp_singleidx(N,m,beta,ifReproduce)``.
 The output is generated in folders ``l2rec/nips16/sines_sigm-1d``, ``l2rec/nips16/sines_sigm-2d``, and ``l2rec/nips16/SI_sigm-2d``.

-Note that the names of input parameters coincide with those in the paper:
+The names of input parameters coincide with those in the paper:
 - ``N`` is the number of trials;
 - ``n`` is the number of samples in the 1D case;
 - ``m`` is the grid size in the 2D case;